The Investment Treaty Arbitration Review: Causation

 ii Event studies

-Event studies can be used for publicly traded companies to determine the impact on a company's share price and value of a given event or announcement, such as the implementation of a disputed government measure:23
+Event studies can be used for publicly traded companies to determine the effect on a company's share price and value of a given event or announcement, such as the implementation of a disputed government measure:

 Take the example of a listed online retailer whose website in a given country was blocked by the state on 1 March, with both the retailer and the government issuing press releases on the same day.
 By 10 March, the share price of the online retailer had fallen by 20 per cent.
 If there were no other press releases or market data issued by the online retailer in the intervening period, then the event study may conclude that the government's actions caused the online retailer to lose 20 per cent of its equity value.24